*** Just released in January 2013: Graphic warnings on cigarettes effective across demographic groups.

-Health Literacy Studies is located in the Department of Society, Human Development, and Health at HSPH and is part of the National Center for the Study of Adult Learning and Literacy.
+Health Literacy Studies is located in the Department of Social and Behavioral Sciences at HSPH and is part of the National Center for the Study of Adult Learning and Literacy.
 The group is engaged in a variety of research and implementation studies focused on communication and literacy skills to explore the pathways from education to health outcomes, to determine literacy-related barriers to a variety of health services and care, and to identify skills needed to access care, manage chronic diseases, and participate in disease prevention activities.

 Selected Research Papers

 • Bennett GG, Wolin KY, Viswanath K, Askew S, Puleo E, Emmons KM.
 Television viewing and pedometer-determined physical activity among multiethnic residents of low-income housing.
 Am J Public Health.
 2006 Sep;96(9):1681-5.
 Epub 2006 Jul 27.

 • Viswanath K, Randolph Steele W, Finnegan JR Jr. Social capital and health: civic engagement, community size, and recall of health messages.
 Am J Public Health.
 2006 Aug;96(8):1456-61.
 Epub 2006 Jun 29.